-The Competition Act establishes the definition of a 'cartel'8 as 'any secret agreement between two or more competitors which has as its object price fixing, the fixing of production or sales quotas, market sharing, including bid rigging, or import or export restrictions'.
-Under recent resolutions, the CNC has also expanded the definition of 'cartel' to include other practices not expressly mentioned in the Competition Act, such as the mere exchanges of sensitive commercial information between competitors.9
+The Competition Act establishes the definition of a cartel as 'any secret agreement between two or more competitors which has as its object price fixing, the fixing of production or sales quotas, market sharing, including bid rigging, or import or export restrictions'.
+The former CNC expanded by means of its resolutions the definition of cartel to include other practices not expressly mentioned in the Competition Act, such as the mere exchanges of sensitive commercial information between competitors.

-On several occasions, the CNC has declared the 'fight against cartels to be its main priority' given its stance that such conduct is the most egregious restrictive practice.
-10 For that reason, the fines imposed in such cases are significantly high.
+On several occasions, the former CNC declared the 'fight against cartels to be its main priority' given its stance that such conduct is the most egregious restrictive practice.
+For that reason, the fines imposed in such cases are significantly high.

-Since February 2008, the CNC has implemented a very effective instrument to combat cartels: the leniency programme.
-It is relevant to mention that leniency is only available to practices falling under the scope of the definition of a 'cartel'.
-The leniency programme has been applied in 10 cases since its entry into force in Spain in 2008.11
+Since February 2008, the authority has implemented a very effective instrument to combat cartels: the leniency programme.
+It is relevant to mention that leniency is only available to practices falling under the scope of the definition of a cartel.
+The leniency programme has been applied in 17 cases since its entry into force in Spain in 2008.

-These requirements are establishes in Article 1(3) of the Competition Act, specifically: (1) they allow consumers a fair share of its benefits; (2) they do not impose concerned restrictions on the undertakings that are not indispensable to achieve these objectives; and (3) they do not afford participating undertakings the possibility of eliminating competition in respect of a substantial part of the products or services in question.
+These requirements are established in Article 1(3) of the Competition Act; specifically, they allow consumers a fair share of their benefits; they do not impose concerned restrictions on the undertakings that are not indispensable to achieve these objectives; and they do not afford participating undertakings the possibility of eliminating competition in respect of a substantial part of the products or services in question.
 Agreements falling within the scope of a block exemption regulation approved by the European Commission are also exempted under Spanish law.

-7 Article 4 of the Competition Act.
+Article 4 of the Competition Act.

-8 Fourth Additional Provision.
+Fourth Additional Provision.

-9 CNC decision of 15 March 2011, in case S/86/08, Professional hairdressing.
+CNC decision of 15 March 2011, in case S/86/08, Professional hairdressing.

-See, for instance, page 11 of the 2010/2011annual report of the CNC.
+See, for instance, page 11 of the 2010/2011 CNC annual report.

-In particular, the CNC decisions of: 21 January of 2010 in case S/0084/08, Bath gel manufacturers; 28 July 2010 in case S/91/08, Jerez wines; 31 October 2011 in case S/120/08 Freight forwarders; 15 March 2011 in case S/86/08, Professional hairdressing; 24 June 2011 in case S/0185/09, Fluid pumps; of 10 November 2011 in case S/241/10, Ceuta ship operators 2; 2 December 2011 in case S/251/10, Fruit and vegetable containers; 15 October 2012 in case S/318/10, Paper envelopes exports; 13 October 2012 in case S/287/10, Post-tensioning and geotechnical systems (pending publication); and 12 November 2012, in case S/331/11, Morocco ship operators (pending publication).
+In particular, the CNC decisions of 21 January of 2010 in case S/84/08, Bath gel manufacturers; 28 July 2010 in case S/91/08, Jerez wines; 31 October 2011 in case S/120/08, Freight forwarders; 15 March 2011 in case S/86/08, Professional hairdressing; 24 June 2011 in case S/0185/09, Fluid pumps; 10 November 2011 in case S/241/10, Ceuta ship operators 2; 2 December 2011 in case S/251/10, Fruit and vegetable containers; 15 October 2012 in case S/318/10, Paper envelopes exports; 13 October 2012 in case S/287/10, Post-tensioning and geotechnical systems; 12 November 2012, in case S/331/11, Morocco ship operators; 21 October 2012 in case S/317/10, Archive Material; 4 January 2013, in case S/316/10, Paper Envelopes; 6 March 2013, in case S/342/11, Polyurathane foam; 18 February 2013, in case S/343/11, Paper Products; and 5 August 2013, in case S/380/11, Car Rental.